Mousehold Heath: The heath in recent years

 Today there are numerous tracks and paths all over the remaining 184 acres of Mousehold Heath.
 There are two football pitches, a pitch and putt course, a restaurant, a bandstand and several parking areas.
 Various events are held there, including concerts, guided walks, conservation initiatives, football matches and fundraising events.
 A single road, Gurney Road, passes through the middle of the heath.
 The original Ranger's house has been bought for renovation and restoration.

 Vinegar Pond, which was created by quarrying and subsequent wartime activity, is an important site for breeding frogs.
 It is fed by rain water and so has a tendency to dry out when the weather is hot.
 In the heatwave and drought of August 2022 hundreds of goldfish were humanely removed from the pond where they had been dumped and had bred, feeding on the native amphibian species.
 1946 aerial photographs of the area show the pond existed at this time, but it does not feature on earlier large-scale maps.

 In 1984 a new Mousehold Heath Act became law.
 In 1992 the bandstand by the football ground was rebuilt by the Mousehold Defenders using locally raised funds.

 The 67 acre Harrison's Wood, which was once originally part of the heath before it was enclosed and turned into a tree plantation, was opened to the public in May 2016.
 It lies within the White House Farm housing development.

 At the start of 2019 a draft version of the new Mousehold Heath Management Plan was made available online for public consultation.
 The Management Plan aimed to increase the safety and security of Mousehold Heath, increase the cleanliness of the heath and to safeguard the historic aspects and buildings of the heath among other aims.

 On 22 April 2019, a body was found in the heath.
-After investigation, the body was identified as that of Mark Sewell, 37, who had committed suicide by hanging.
+After investigation, the body was identified as that of Mark Sewell, 37, who had died by suicide by hanging.